Application Submission Deadlines

-Prospective students are encouraged to submit their completed applications prior to February 1st to be considered for all financial aid packages (merit-based scholarships, employment opportunities, and more).
-Admissions decisions will be available the first week of March.
+Prospective students are encouraged to submit their completed applications prior to February 1 to be considered for all financial aid packages (merit-based scholarships, employment opportunities, and more).
+Admission decisions will be available the first week of March.

 May 1 - Standard Deadline

-Applications submitted between February 2nd and May 1st will receive an admissions decision by the first week of June, with review of departmental aid subject to availability.
+Applications submitted between February 2 and May 1 will receive an admission decision by the first week of June, with review of departmental aid subject to availability.
 Students who require an F-1 visa are encouraged to apply no later than this deadline.

 June 1 – Rolling Admission Begins

-Review of submitted applications will be completed on a space available basis.
+Review of submitted applications will be completed on a space-availability basis.